jadecobra/python_tdd_exercises/source/classes/test_classes.rst

 .. admonition:: Zen of Python (:PEP:`20`)

-  I prefer to use the explicit form of class definitions with the parent object_ in parentheses, from the zen of python:
+  I prefer to use the explicit form of class definitions with the parent object_ in parentheses, from the `Zen of Python`:
   ``Explicit is better than implicit``

 Would you like to :doc:`test_classes_attributes_methods`?